-Approximately \$2.6 million in FY2010 and prior year funds are available for Asthma Interventions in Public and Assisted Multifamily Housing.
+The available funding is subject to enactment of the FY2011 HUD appropriations.
 Cooperative agreements will be awarded on a competitive basis following evaluation of all eligible proposals according to the rating factors described in Section V.A.3 of this NOFA.
-Projects will be funded at a maximum level of \$600,000 for a maximum project period of three years.
-Approximately 5 to 8 awards are anticipated.
-Applications for amounts larger than the applicable maximum amount or for a longer period of performance than allowed in Section II.B will be deemed ineligible.
+Projects would be funded at a maximum level of \$500,000 for a maximum project period of three years.
+Applications for amounts larger than the applicable maximum amount or for a longer period of performance would be automatically reduced to the maximums allowed in this NOFA.
+The SF424 is the official application document and the only form used to determine eligibility for application review and rating.